-Do you dream of doubling or even tripling your customers?
+Do you dream of doubling or even tripling your revenue?

-Promoting a business is an ongoing challenge for all businesses.
+Marketing is an ongoing challenge for all businesses.
 Startups and established businesses must conquer the customer acquisition battle.
+I challenge you to implement the following low-cost, high-impact marketing methods to promote your business.
+It’s customers, not products that make a successful business.

 1. Start with a plan.